epicwebgame/dragdrop/HTML5/readme.md

 4. The [WHATWG HTML living document for developers](https://html.spec.whatwg.org/dev/).

 5. A simple, fucking stupid and happy [tutorial on HTML5](https://www.tutorialspoint.com/html5/index.htm) from Tutorials Point -- HTML for the happy and stupid people who hold jobs they shouldn't.

+6. The [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) page on MDN.
+You get there by typing **HTML5** in Google.